Nadur: St. Peter & St. Paul Basilica

 The construction of the present church was started on 28 September 1760 and the design is attributed to the Maltese architect Giuseppe Bonici.

 In 1907, a refurbishment programme took place to construct the aisles, dome and façade based on the Italian Renaissance design of Prof. F.S.
 Sciortino.
 The ceiling, depicting episodes connected with St. Peter and St. Paul, was painted by Lazzaro Pisani (hailing from Ħaż-Żebbuġ), while the architectural decorations are the work of the Italian Pio Cellini.
 The principal force behind all these new projects was Archpriest Martin Camilleri (1910–1921).

-The parish has its own community radio station: Radju Luminarja, established more than 10 years ago accumulating several members since then.
+The parish has its own community radio station: Radju Luminarja, established more than 25 years ago accumulating several members since then, particularly in the 2000s.